rhine59/Rossall/README.md

 We have installed and commissioned a Pilotaware ATOM station which is designed to share electronic conspicuity information.
 Have a read below for more details of what information is collected and rebroadcast.

+We will also be shortly adding a TV display to the caravan so that we can see local traffic information.
+If you want to use this locally now from your own network connected device, then try [Rossall ATOM Station](http://192.168.1.166) We will be making this available from remote locations (home tec.)

 [Pilotaware ATOM](https://www.pilotaware.com/atom)

 ## Is this of use to me?